Clinically proven weight loss. Your choice of treatment.

 Get your prescription

-If approved, your provider sends the Rx to a local pharmacy you choose.
+If approved, your provider routes the Rx to LillyDirect, NovoCare Pharmacy, or a local pharmacy you choose.

 The science behind tirzepatide

-Tirzepatide is the only FDA-approved weight loss compound that activates both GIP and GLP-1 receptors, delivering superior results to single-target GLP-1 medications.
+Tirzepatide is the only FDA-approved weight loss compound that activates both GIP and GLP-1 receptors, delivering superior results to semaglutide (Wegovy) in head-to-head comparisons.
+It's our primary recommendation for most patients.

 maximum body weight reduction in SURMOUNT-1 trials